Hunts Creek Bridge Project FAQ's

 The signalised pedestrian crossing of North Rocks Road at Hunts Creek Bridge will not be operational during construction.
 Pedestrians and cyclists will be able to use the signalised crossing at the adjacent intersection of North Rocks Road, Windsor Road and Church Street intersection, which is located approximately 100 metres south-west of the project site.

-Traffic Controllers will assist in managing traffic flow to enable pedestrians and cyclists safe access, and will block pedestrians from crossing when trucks are entering or leaving the project site.
+Traffic Controllers will assist in managing traffic flow to provide safe access for pedestrians and cyclists and will block pedestrians from crossing when trucks are entering or leaving the project site.

-For more information, please download the PDF of the program(PDF, 160KB).
+For more information, please download the PDF of the program(PDF, 122KB) .

 What about access to Woolworths and the Mills Shopping Centre?